 11. The Solomon R. Guggenheim Museum

-This Frank Lloyd Wright-designed Museum is well-known for the cylindrical museum building (conceived as a "Temple of the Spirit,") and walking through the unusual space can be a cool experience for kid and grown-up alike.
-It’s the permanent home of an impressive collection of impressionist, post-impressionist, early modern and contemporary art and also features special exhibitions throughout the year.
+This Frank Lloyd Wright-designed Museum is well-known for the cylindrical museum building (conceived as a "Temple of the Spirit,") and walking through the unusual space can be a cool experience for kids and grown-ups alike.
+It’s the permanent home of an impressive collection of impressionist, post-impressionist, early modern, and contemporary art and also features special exhibitions throughout the year.

 How to Get In the Guggenheim for Free: Pay what you wish every Saturday between 6-8 p.m. (but be prepared for long lines).
 Kids 12 & under are always free.
 The Guggenheim also offers free admission to Cool Culture Family Pass and Culture Pass holders,

 How to Get in the Guggenheim for Discounted Admission: Present your AAA membership card, US Military ID, New York Attraction Pass, CityPASS, New York Explorer Pass, or New York Pass to Visitor Experience staff when you arrive at the museum.

 The Jewish Museum’s exhibitions explore the intersection of art and Jewish culture.
 Kids will love the Museum’s simulated archaeological dig, which highlights replicas from ancient to modern times in a hands-on experience.
 The Drop In Dig is open on the second Sunday of each month.